 Virtual Private Networks (VPNs) are virtual tunnels that connect networks to one another in order to enable communication.
 VPNs were introduced years ago as a point solution to enable branches and remote employees to connect to the corporate network, from time to time.
-However, with today’s growing volumes of traffic and skyrocketing remote connectivity needs, VPNs are a bulky, slow and insecure solution for remote connectivity.
+They were never designed or intended to support entire companies working from home, and it is therefore not unexpected that VPNs are struggling to keep up with the modern world's demand for secure remote access.
+Indeed, as volumes of traffic continue to grow and global remote connectivity needs skyrocket, VPNs are proving to be a bulky, slow and insufficiently secure solution.

 VPNs typically work by “stacking” network protocols one on top of another in order to transport payloads between private networks over the public internet.
 Three of the most common VPN protocols today are IPSec, PPTP and L2TP.